-The truth is that I wasn't convinced at all to use a redscale film, but if you don't try it you'll never know if you'll like it.
-In this case I didn't like it, I LOVED IT!
+The truth is that I was not convinced to use a movie Redscale but like everything, if not try it you never know if you like.
+And in this case I like, loved it!

-It was the first time I used a redscale film.
-Until now, I had used negative films and a pair of slide films (x-pro).
-My surprise came when I opened the roll.
-Was the negative upside down?
-I was so confused because even the other two rolls were like the other one.
-I didn’t know: Was it normal? or Was the package defective?
-Finally, I chose the first one and I uploaded my LC-A + with the film.
+It was the first time I used a movie Redscale.
+Until now, only had used regular movies and a pair of slide film in x-pro.
+My surprise came open just in reel.
+Was it me or the negative thing was the reverse?
+I was so confused that even the other two negative opened the package and saw that everyone was equal.
+One of two, or really was and for some reason or my package Redscale xr was defective.
+I chose the first option and uploaded my lc-a + with the film.

-A few days later, having shot about 5 photos, I read a review of cohetesnaranjas.
-It explains why the negative comes on these orange and red tones.
-The trick is to reverse the negative and expose the film inverted.
-After reading the article I was more relaxed.
+A few days later, having shot about 5 photos read a review of cohetesnaranjas.
+It explains why these orange and red tones of the film.
+The trick is to reverse the negative and exposed by the usual inverse.
+After reading the article I was much calmer.

-Well, here I show you some photos of my first redscale film.
-I changed the ISO of the LC-A (100 and 200 every time).
-That is why some of the photos came in orange tones and, the others, in red tones.
+Well, here I show some photos of my first reel Redscale.
+I was changing the iso of the lc-a + 100 to 200.
+That is why some came in shades of orange and other red tones.

-As I said, I liked very much the combination of the Lomography Redscale XR 50-200 and LC-A +.
-So I ordered another pack of this redscale film from Lomography!
+Or as I said, I liked so very much the combination Redscale and lc-a + I ordered another pack to lomography!